-In mostly healthy adults, vitamin K deficiency is considered to be somewhat rare.
-While it’s not known to be one of the most common deficiencies, when someone is deficient in vitamin K it can be very serious.
-For example, some research has shown that vitamin K deficiency in adults may increase their risk for developing heart disease or having a stroke.
+In mostly healthy adults, vitamin K deficiency is somewhat rare.
+But while it’s not known to be one of the most common deficiencies, it can be very serious, causing issues like bone loss, excessive bleeding and more.

-Vitamin K is an essential fat-soluble vitamin that plays an important role in bone and heart health.
-It is one of the main vitamins involved in bone mineralization and blood clotting, plus it also helps to maintain brain function, a healthy metabolism and protect against cancer.
-(2)
+Vitamin K is an essential fat-soluble vitamin that plays an important role in heart and bone health.
+It is one of the main vitamins involved in bone mineralization and blood coagulation and also helps protect against breast cancer, maintain brain function and boost metabolism.

-Vitamin K deficiency occurs when you either consume less vitamin K than you need, or you can’t absorb enough from your diet.
-The amount of vitamin K that you are able to absorb from your diet is related to the intestinal bacteria that you have, so your level of vitamin K can drop greatly depending on your overall health, especially your gut/digestive health.
+Vitamin K deficiency occurs when you either consume less vitamin K than you need, or are unable to absorb enough from your diet.
+The beneficial bacteria in your gut promotes absorption of vitamin K, so your levels can be greatly impacted by your overall gut and digestive health.

-The Recommended Daily Allowance (RDA) for vitamin K depends on your gender and age; other factors, such as breastfeeding, pregnancy and illness, will also alter your RDA.
-The Food and Nutrition Board at the Institute of Medicine recommends the following as adequate intakes of vitamin K: (4)
+The Recommended Daily Allowance (RDA) for vitamin K depends on your gender and age, but other factors, such as breastfeeding, pregnancy and illness can also alter your requirements.

 - 0 – 6 months: 2.0 micrograms per day (mcg/day)